ClintonArani/Portfolio/README.md

 # Personal-portfolio

 My name is Clinton Arani Omari.
-Am pursuing bachelor degree in Computer Science at Chuka University and this is my personal portfolio
+Am pursuing bachelor degree in Computer Science at Chuka University and this is my personal portfolio.

-# Baraka